 Austin Palmer and David Wise make up our E-skateboard testing and reviewing team.
 Austin is an avid skateboarder — both motorized and not — and has been riding for almost 2 decades, logging over a thousand miles.
 Since 2015, he has personally ridden and tested over 30 electric skateboards.
-Over these last four years, he has ridden over all sorts of terrain including sand, dirt, grass, rough mountain passes, trails, gravel, snow, and ice.
+Over these last seven years, he has ridden over all sorts of terrain including sand, dirt, grass, rough mountain passes, trails, gravel, snow, and ice.
 David has formal training as a mechanical engineer and has significant experience with lithium battery and brushless motor systems, including building electric go-karts, race cars, scooters, and even a self-balancing skateboard.
 He lends his expertise when it comes to comparing and scoring the range and power of each board, as well as aiding in the creation of our test plans for these products.

 Analysis and Test Results

 We broke our test into six different weighted metrics that encompassed the most important aspects of these products and pushed them to the limit.
 While your first impression of these products may be that they exist only as a novelty item, these boards can be a great daily commuter vehicle for the skateboard enthusiast.
 It's hard to argue with the ability to easily and quickly activate brakes or to zoom up a hill with ease.
 These products as a whole are quickly becoming more and more affordable, making them accessible to a wide variety of users.